chase-moskal/webp-hero/README.md

 you'll be familiar with this technique if you're producing your own application bundles via browserify or webpack

-you might want to include your own polyfills or use `webp-hero/dist-cjs/polyfills.js` if you want to support ie11
+if you want to support ie11, you might want to include your own polyfills or use `webp-hero/dist-cjs/polyfills.js`

 1. install the webp-hero npm package